Montgomery Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 168.21 mi of roadways, of which 138.40 mi were maintained by the municipality, 23.98 mi by Somerset County and 5.83 mi by the New Jersey Department of Transportation.

 U.S. Route 206 (with CR 533 overlapping it for a brief stretch) is the main road that goes through Montgomery.
 The other main county road that goes through is CR 518.

 Limited access roads are accessible outside the municipality, such as Interstate 287 in bordering Franklin Township and Interstate 295 in bordering Hopewell Township.

 Public transportation

 NJ Transit provides local bus service on the 605 route.

 Princeton Airport is located in the township.

+Healthcare

+Penn Medicine Princeton Medical Center is a 355-bed regional non-profit, tertiary and academic medical center located in nearby Plainsboro Township.
+The hospital services the greater Princeton region in central New Jersey.
+It is owned by the Penn Medicine Health System and is the only such hospital in the state of New Jersey.

+Other nearby regional hospitals and healthcare networks that are accessible to the township include the Somerville division and the New Brunswick division of Robert Wood Johnson University Hospital (RWJUH), along with Saint Peter's University Hospital, also in New Brunswick.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Montgomery Township include: